 Expat Living is a new feature that will inspire those of you who are planning a move to Belize.
-Venturing into unknown territory is half the fun but helps to have a good map and a realistic sense of direction in all areas 🙂 A great way to prepare yourself for moving to Belize is by reading personal interviews and advice from expats living and working in Belize.
+Venturing into unknown territory is half the fun but it helps to have a good map and a realistic sense of direction in all areas 🙂 A great way to prepare yourself for moving to Belize is by reading personal interviews and advice from expats living and working in Belize.

 Some of us could not move here fast enough after one visit, Sue and Steve are a great example of that.
-Their story will speak to those who know when they are meant to be somewhere and everything lines up fast to make their move and get settled in their new life.
+Their story will speak to those who know when they are meant to be somewhere and everything lines up fast to make their move and get settled into their new life.
 Enjoy 🙂

 1. What made you choose a trip to Belize in the first place?

 Being scuba divers, Belize and specifically Ambergris Caye had been on our radar for many years.
 In fact, we knew people who were coming down to Belize and loving it when we lived in Vancouver 20 years ago.
 Our first time visiting was last May when we came down to check out business opportunities on

 2. Was it love at first sight when you got here?